dovidmoshee/de-site/src/pages/blog/workflow-mistakes.md

 tags: ["workflow", "SaaS", "productivity", "automation"]
 ---

-# 7 Costly Workflow Mistakes Every Growing SaaS Company Makes (and How to Fix Them)

 Growing SaaS companies often face workflow issues that hurt productivity, delay projects, and increase costs.
 Here’s a quick breakdown of the 7 most common mistakes and their fixes:

 1.  **Using Chat Apps for Project Management**